Thicker Than Water

-- Done in a disturbed way by most of the Winchesters in Supernatural, especially the main characters.
+- Really the entire premise of Supernatural, especially the main characters.

 - Subverted in The West Wing.
 The senior staff are not related, but are so tight-knit that when it comes to defending one of their own, even at political cost, they explicitly invoke this trope by comparing their friendships to flesh-and-blood family ties in order to explain why throwing a co-worker under the bus is not an option.
 (Bartlet has actually point-blank declared that the senior staff are part of his family, and shall be treated as such).

 - In Merlin, the reason for Arthur's trust in his Obviously Evil Uncle Agravaine is handwaved by the show with this excuse; that he is Arthur's mother's brother, and therefore trustworthy.